xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 So the score is 100 - (% of Overdue Evaluations), minimum at 0.

+The global score is not the average of the CO scores; it is calculated using all evaluations that meet the given conditions.

+The Bureau/Country Office score is calculated using all evaluations relevant to the specific bureau/country office.

 ### **Part 2: Evaluation Management Responses (40% weight)**